josemarinfarina/SciBlend-AdvancedCore/README.md

-# SciBlend: Advanced Scientific Visualization for Blender v.1.0.0
+# SciBlend: Advanced Scientific Visualization for Blender v.2.0.0

 SciBlend AdvancedCore is a powerful add-on for Blender 4.2+ that represents a significant evolution from its predecessor, [SciBlend-Core](https://github.com/josemarinfarina/SciBlend-Core).
 This advanced version is characterized by its requirement for a more complex setup process, primarily due to the need to install VTK (Visualization Toolkit) within Blender's Python environment.

 SciBlend bridges the gap between scientific data processing and high-quality 3D visualization.
-By integrating VTK capabilities directly into Blender, SciBlend allows researchers and scientists to create stunning, photorealistic visualizations of complex scientific data.
+By integrating VTK, VTU and PVTU capabilities directly into Blender, SciBlend allows researchers and scientists to create stunning, photorealistic visualizations of complex scientific data.

-Unlike SciBlend-Core, which primarily focused on importing data from Paraview, this advanced version offers deeper integration with scientific data formats through VTK, allowing for more sophisticated data manipulations and visualizations directly within Blender.
+Unlike SciBlend-Core, which primarily focused on importing data from Paraview, this advanced version offers deeper integration with scientific data formats through VTK, VTU and PVTU, allowing for more sophisticated data manipulations and visualizations directly within Blender.

 ## Table of Contents